MazinLab/KIDSpecSim/README.md

-# The MKID Spectrometer Simulation Series
+# The MKID Spectrometer Simulation and Pipeline
 ### Introduction

-**New changes in code are not reflected in this guide at the moment.**

-This package comprises three main scripts (and their supporting modules) that may act in series or separately:
+This package comprises 2 scripts:
-1) script_simulate.py reduces a model spectrum to a photon table similar to how the MKID spectrometer will.
+1) simulate.py reduces a model spectrum to a photon table in a simulated optical path.
-In the command line arguments, essentially all spectrograph properties may be tailored.
+In the command line arguments, essentially all spectrograph and observation properties may be tailored.
-The option to generate a calibration spectrum is much like an on-sky source minus the atmospheric and telescopic bandpasses.
-2) script_msf.py loads either a real or simulated calibration photon table (specific file syntax is used) and extracts the MKID Spread Function (MSF) from it via non-linear least-squares fitting.
-The intersections between these fitted Gaussian functions defines the bin edges for the orders.
-The covariance matrix defines what fraction of each order Gaussian may be part of another order, and thus will be used to generate the error band on an extracted spectrum.
-4) script_extract.py loads either a real or simulated observation photon table and applies the MSF products to it to extract an output spectrum which has been order-sorted, unblazed, and has an error band on the counts.
+2) mkidspec.py loads 3 photon tables, one each of a flat-field or known blackbody, emission lamp, and observed star.
+     a.
+MSF: The flat-field or known blackbody photon table is separated into pixels and is formatted as histograms.
+Gaussian models are fit to the orders.
+The virtual pixel boundaries are extracted from these.
+The covariance among orders is calculated.
+These various properties make up the MKID Spread Function.
+     b.
+Order-sorting: The other 2 photon tables (emission lamp and observed star) are sorted using the MSF from the previous step.
+     c.
+Wavecal: The sorted emission lamp spectrum is compared to its atlas to determine the wavecal solution.
+     d.
+Extraction: The observed star is updated with the wavecal solution and extraction is complete.

 ### Tutorial on running a sample simulation to extraction sequence: